Skip to main content

 • Click Next

-• On the Assignments step, add all the users and/or groups to which you want to apply the proxy policy and click Next
+• On the Assignments step, add the device groups that should receive the proxy policy and click Next

 • This is a device-based policy, so assignment should be done via groups of devices